antiguru/rahmen/README.md

 you can tell Adobe Lightroom to add when it finds a GPS location in the image metadata.

 [The regular expressions and replacements are documented here.](https://docs.rs/regex/)

+##Bugs, Issues, Desiderata

+- The font rendering is not really beautiful and sometimes, glyphs overlap.
+- The overflowing text is just not displayed.
+- The text bar might look better centered.
+- There's no way to format metadata items in the text bar relative to other metadata.

 ## Cross-compiling for the Raspberry Pi 1